thescouser89/mtjandra.github.io/content/test/test_post.md

-Title: Test Title
+Title: Test Title 2
-Slug: test-title
+Slug: test-title-2
 Date: 2015-04-08
 Tags: test, temp
 Summary: Test summary used in index page and other places.